-For Fall, 2020 we are attempting to keep our Monmouth College campus “bubble” as effective as possible.
+For Spring 2021 we are attempting to keep our campus “bubble” as effective as possible.
 One result of this is that student travel outside the state of Illinois, even for educational purposes, has been canceled for the semester.
 Another is that bringing speakers to campus physically is prohibited.
-We hope to be able to ease these restriction in Spring, 2021, but for now we appreciate your help in keeping our community safe and healthy.
+We hope to be able to ease these restriction in Spring 2021, but for now we appreciate your help in keeping our community safe and healthy.

-COVID-related refund policies that will apply to Fall 2020
+COVID-related refund policies that will apply to Spring 2021

 - In the event a COVID-19 surge causes the College to require all students to vacate campus:

 |Campus Closes:||Treatment of Room Charges||Treatment of Meal Plans|

 Before the week ending March 13, 2021

 |Prorated weekly based on a 14-week residential semester, Credited to the student account||Prorated weekly based on a 14-week residential semester, credited to the student account.|